-\textbf{MSCOCO.} we evaluate the proposed strategies on MSCOCO dataset~\cite{lin2014microsoft}, which is the most widely used benchmark in image captioning.
+\textbf{MSCOCO.} We evaluate the proposed strategies on MSCOCO dataset~\cite{lin2014microsoft}, which is the most widely used benchmark in image captioning.
 We used the Karpathy split~\cite{karpathy2015deep} in the experiments, which contains 113,287/5000/5000 training/validation/test images and each image is associated with 5 human-annotated captions.

-\textbf{Implementation Details} We employ the Open-Flamingo model~\cite{open-flamingo} to test our strategies, setting the length penalty to -2.0 and a maximum generation length of 20.
+\textbf{Implementation Details} We employ the Open-Flamingo model~\cite{awadalla2023openflamingo} to test our strategies, setting the length penalty to -2.0 and a maximum generation length of 20.
 We follow Flamingo~\cite{alayrac2022flamingo} to use 4, 8, 16, and 32 shots.
-We respectively use ViT-B/32 and 12-layer Transformer of a well-trained CLIP~\cite{radford2019language} as the vision and language encoders to extract image and sentence embeddings that used in SIIR-CLIP and SICR-CLIP.
+We respectively use ViT-L/14 and as the vision and language encoders to extract image and sentence embeddings that used in SIIR-CLIP and SICR-CLIP.
 For MGC-TF, we train the standard Transformer encoder-decoder architecture on the MSCOCO dataset and use the checkpoints underwent 1000, 3000, and 170,000 iterations respectively.
 These checkpoints generate the captions with CIDEr scores of 66, 88, and 135 on the test set.
 We implement all experiments on a single RTX 3090 using FP16.